 Keep your Tarot decks above head height, wrapped in silk in a consecrated, hand made wooden box with sacred objects and a sigil.
 Keep them in your back pack pocket in a tupperware tub to keep the rain out.

 You must have a certification to prove you’re worthy.
 You don’t need a certificate to prove you’re worthy.

 You can only be a Tarot reader of gravitas if you study an esoteric system and use your cards as part of your magickal practice.
 You can only be a reader of gravitas if you read Tarot cards that fit in with your spiritual or religious beliefs.
 You can only be a reader of gravitas if you read cards that were originally produced pre 1600 in France or Italy.
-You can only be a reader of gravitas if you read cards printed in London in the twentieth century.
+You can only be a reader of gravitas if you read cards printed in London in the first half of the twentieth century.

 Tarot authors have written books and so they must be right.
 About everything.
 Tarot authors are writing from their own perspective or have collected a bunch of others’ writings together in the same book.